 What’s next?

-Think of Discord like a big party that’s never ending.
+Think of Discord as a big, never-ending party.
 You can pop in and out as you wish, but the more time you spend in there, the wider your network will grow and the more opportunities you’ll see popping up for you.

-Need some support in identifying your real fans?
+Do you need some support in identifying your real fans?
 Download our Free How To Identify Your Ideal Fan Exercise Now!

 identify your ideal fan